mozilla/firefox57-sprint/README.md

 ## Contributing

 Thanks for your interest regarding contributing to the website!
-There are many ways to contribute.
-To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.MD).
+As this campaign is done, we do not need any more changes on the website and this repository is read-only.
+Maybe you might want to have a look at http://whatcanidoformozilla.org?

 ----